paszu/3DSRepo/Part-2-(Downgrading).md

 15. Check the system settings, you should be on 9.2.0
 16. Launch the Homebrew Launcher using the entrypoint of your choice (such as menuhax)
 17. Open EmuNAND9 **(This can sometimes take a few tries)**
-18. Go to EmuNAND Manager Options, then dump SysNAND to `sysNAND.bin`
+18. Go to EmuNAND Manager Options, then backup SysNAND to `sysNAND.bin`
 20. Press Select on the main menu to eject your SD card
 21. Put your SD card in your computer, then copy `sysNAND.bin` to a safe location; make backups in multiple locations; this backup will save you from a brick if anything goes wrong in the future **(Your backup should match one of the sizes on [this](https://github.com/Plailect/Guide/wiki/NAND-Size) page; if it does not, you should delete it and make a new one!)**
 22. You can delete `sysNAND.bin` from your SD card after copying it